-If a student fails to comply with the policies above, then Student Housing and Residential Education (SHaRE) will investigate any complaints or concerns.
+If a student fails to comply with the policies above, then Student Housing will investigate any complaints or concerns.
 If non-compliance with policies continues, the issue will be referred to the Office of Student Rights & Responsibilities (OSCRR) for proceedings under the Student Conduct Code.
-OSCRR will determine whether sanctions include removal of the animal.
+OSCRR will determine whether sanctions include the removal of the animal.
 If a student needs accommodations during the conduct hearing process they should contact their disability specialist.